RyanTjia19/QuizQuestions/README.md

 # QuizQuestions
 This repository will store questions, choices, and answers relating to computer science There should be at least 20 unique questions
-There must be 5 questions types, such as
+There must be 5 unique questions types, such as
   1. Simple multiple choice question
   2. Multiple choice question but with a narrative
   3. Images as the choices